reproducible-reporting/btrup/README.md

 # Note that each command is a string that is executed without a subshell.

 [borg]
+# Path to the borg binary, optional, e.g. to use a non-standard location.
+# Absolute path is recommended for security reasons.
+binary = "/usr/bin/borg"

 # Prefix used for Borg archives
 prefix = "home."
 # List of borg repositories